 “Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes, and having fun.”Mary Lou Cook

 - Myths About Confidence its Time to Stop Believing

 - The Secret of Getting Ahead is Getting Started

 - How to Regain Motivation and Feel Inspired

-Final Thoughts on 8 Ways to Increase Your Creativity
+Final Thoughts on 8 Ways to Awaken Your Creativity

 You can make the most of your creative gifts.
 There are well-established tips for increasing your creative powers.
-Try including these 8 Actions:
+Try including these 8 ways to awaken your creativity:

 - Change Your Environment